 Professional Learning Supports are Critical

 Recent studies indicate that only 23 percent of teachers feel prepared to integrate technology into their instruction, and when they do integrate technology, they tend to use it to present information rather than to provide hands-on learning for students (Moeller and Reitzes, 2011).
 Teachers are more likely to use technology in ways that promote student engagement, inquiry, and self-directed learning after receiving in-depth and sustained professional development in technology integration (Law and Yuen, 2006; Innovative Teaching and Learning Research, 2011; Bebell and O'Dwyer, 2010; Ertmer and Ottenbreit-Leftwich, 2010).
 Professional development should be job-embedded, linking technology usage to specific content standards and learners in teachers' classrooms, and should also provide technical support.
-Several online professional learning networks can also help to support teachers with technology integration, including: International Society for Technology in Education (ISTE), Classroom 2.0, and Edutopia's Tech Tools discussion group.
+Several online professional learning networks can also help to support teachers with technology integration, including: International Society for Technology in Education (ISTE), Classroom 2.0, and Edutopia's Classroom Technology discussion group.
 When professional development is sustained beyond one year and supports active learning, technical and instructional difficulties tend to be overcome (Gerard, Varma, Corliss, and Linn, 2011).
 Successful schoolwide technology integration ultimately requires a schoolwide cultural shift in which good teaching means using technology effectively (Ertmer and Ottenbreit-Leftwich, 2010; Levin and Wadmany, 2008).

 Test-Drive Your Equipment